Articles on: Best Practices

 • When managing multiple buyers with overlapping regions or budgets

-If you’re sending properties via WhatsApp, email threads, or memory—you’re already late.
+If you’re sending properties via WhatsApp, email threads, or memory—you may benefit from this approach.

 Workflow overview (process-level)